KeithDHedger/CastReceiver/README.md

 Code hase been cleaned and translated to c++

-Tested on rpi3 + AllCast or ServerCast on android.
+Tested on rpi3 + AllCast, AllConnect or ServerCast on android.

 A number of dlna/upnp servers wont work with this for unknown reasons, only the two apps above are known to work.